carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 - "Understand the general HPC system architecture."
 keypoints:
 - "An HPC system is a set of networked machines."
-- "HPC systems typically provide login nodes and a set of worker nodes."
+- "HPC systems typically provide login nodes and a set of compute nodes."
-- "The resources found on independent (worker) nodes can vary in volume and type (amount of RAM, processor architecture, availability of network mounted filesystems, etc.)."
+- "The resources found on independent (compute) nodes can vary in volume and type (amount of RAM, processor architecture, availability of network mounted filesystems, etc.)."
 - "Files saved on one node are available on all nodes."